 On inspecting the car, the customer noted that there were a heavy degree of scratches on the bodywork, as well as serious scuff marks on the rear bumper.
 The dealership agreed that if the customer bought the car, then they would fix all of the imperfections in the paint work.
 In this case, they would respray the bumper where the scuff marks were and they would machine polish the scratches out of the paintwork.
 Sadly, only the bumper was fixed.
 The scratches however were covered up with a rather cheap polish and this became apparent to the customer several weeks after the car was bought.
 Lo and behold, the scratches that were present originally had magically reappeared.

-After various back and forth situations, the garage admitted that the customer has been mislead and as a ‘goodwill’ gesture, they polished the car for him.
-Bearing in mind that this is something he was perfectly able to do himself (and given the nature of the cheap polish the dealership used), this doesn’t somehow seem adequate.
+After various back and forth situations, the garage admitted that the customer hadn’t been treated properly and as a ‘goodwill’ gesture, they polished the car for him.
+Bearing in mind that this is something he was perfectly able to do himself (and given the nature of the cheap polish the dealership used), this doesn’t somehow seem adequate especially when it was the same polish they used the first time.
+The end result of this is that the scratches and swirls once again re-appeared.

 Also, on the day in which the car was purchased, the customer stated that the tyres looked like they were in really good condition.
 Again, we shall point out that the car was going to be the customers first.
 The response from the garage was that the previous owner knew that the tyres were getting baldy, and before she had thought about selling it she put on four new tyres.
 The total price came to £400 and since the car was then sold to Parks of Hamilton, they had to pay her for these tyres, and this was reflected in the price the young gentleman was charged.